 - Perform bank account and credit card reconciliations, and

-- Generate regular financial statements that include balance sheets, and income and cash flow statements
+- Generate reports and monthly financial statements that include balance sheets, and income and cash flow statements

-Offloading these non-revenue generating duties to a qualified bookkeeper is both a wise use of your time and the first step in securing your company’s financial future – especially since most professional teams use powerful, cloud-based accounting software like Xero or QuickBooks Online to streamline the bookkeeping process.
+Outsourcing these non-revenue generating duties to a qualified bookkeeper would provide you with more time to focus on managing your company.
+Moreover, most professional teams are experienced in using powerful, cloud-based accounting software like Xero or QuickBooks Online to streamline the bookkeeping process.